 Point-of-Work Assessment (WPA)

 In the early 2000’s I was approached by the VP of Sales & Marketing with a request to redo his existing Marketing curriculum.
 At the time, I’d already bought into the Point-of-Work re-think and eagerly agreed to the task.
 The objective was simply stated: To create a word-class Marketing team – and the stakeholder was convinced training was the only path to get there.
 In other words, he was tightly wrapped around the training paradigm axle.
 Fix my training curriculum and life will be grand…

 I requested but was denied the time to do a front-end diagnostic assessment because he already knew what was keeping his team from operating at world-class level, so I had to go Ninja and do a covert assessment of my own to reshape his thinking.
 My objective was to unwrap him from that training paradigm axle and consider that training may not be the only solution.
-That drill became my first Learning Performance Assessment (LPA).
-The visual output from the LPA prompted an immediate strategic re-think by my stakeholder; changed our conversation; reprioritized tactics; and cemented a relationship of trusted business partner from that day forward.
+That drill became my first Point-of-Work Assessment (PWA).
+The visual output from the PWA prompted an immediate strategic re-think by my stakeholder; changed our conversation; reprioritized tactics; and cemented a relationship of trusted business partner from that day forward.

 (See Figure 1)

 The PWA output provides several things and has multiple deliverables all focused on building a road map for a learning performance solution.
 The graphic shown above is generated by the initial discovery effort and proved to be the proverbial straw that broke the paradigm’s back.
 That graphic enabled a dramatic re-think of who L&D represented as a business partner…and… that training was only one tool in our bag of tricks.